Eco-DAS Frequently Asked Questions

 No, but we can offer helpful hints.

-Don't get so attached to your ideas that you would be disappointed if they don't go forward.
+Don't get so attached to your own ideas that you would be disappointed if they don't go forward.
 Offer your ideas to the Eco-DAS community.
 Some will take root; some will not; some will reappear in a mashup of related ideas.

 No specific format is required.
 However, you might consider: